 Planning for a Powerful Future

 NRECA International supported the Ethiopia Ministry of Water, Irrigation and Energy (MoWIE) to develop a comprehensive national electrification strategy.
-Funded by the World Bank, this strategy lays the groundwork for sustainable economic growth by expanding access to electricity for millions of Ethiopians living in urban, peri-urban, rural and remote areas.
+Funded by the World Bank, this strategy laid the groundwork for sustainable economic growth by expanding access to electricity for millions of Ethiopians living in urban, peri-urban, rural and remote areas.

 To complete this task, NRECA International consulted with multiple stakeholders within the power industry and Ethiopian government agencies to evaluate grid and off-grid expansion options and improve the efficacy of the ongoing investment program in electric infrastructure.
 The team provided a comprehensive strategy that provides a roadmap for scaling up electrification in Ethiopia in a more effective and sustainable manner, which will ultimately improve the overall performance of the electricity sector.